 Villa Cleofas has various cottages and rooms for rent ranging from P900 (for an open cottage that is good for eight people) to P4000 (big cottage with rooms that can accommodate up to 25 persons).

 They have good facilities and offers different activities like beach volleyball, table tennis, karaoke, horse back riding, boat rental.
-They also allow camping along the beach for a fee of P300.00 per tent.
+They also allow camping along the beach for as low as P250 per tent plus entrance fee of P50.
+They also offer tent rental for as low as P400/tent.
 For more information, visit their website at www.cagbalete.com or contact:

 MVT Sto.
-Niño is located beside Villa Cleofas.
-They have rooms and open cottages and offer a more quiet atmosphere.
-Small open cottages along the beach costs for as low as P500.00 good for up to 20 persons while the big ones are at P1000.00 good for at least 30 persons; Standard room with fan is at P1500/ day good for 4 persons; Deluxe roomwith aircon is at P2000.00/day good for 2 persons; While the Bahay-kubo with room for 2-5 persons is at P1000.00/day.
-For more information, contact:
+Niño Resort is located beside Villa Cleofas.
+They have rooms and cottages and offer a more quiet atmosphere.
+Small cottages along the beach costs for as low as P1,000 good for up to four (4) persons; Standard fan room starts at P1500/night good for two (2) persons; Deluxe room with air-con is at P2000/night good for two (2) persons.
+Camping is also allowed, you may rent their tent for as low as P350/night good for two (2) plus entrance fee of P150/person.

 Pansacola Beach Resort